Saddle Up, Podner: Why Brokers and Agents Should Rope In Accounts Together

 Vet the agents you work with for strong values and ethics, and vet the providers they represent for fair dealing and integrity too.
 Quality providers take pride in their reputations and don’t want to be associated with agents whose conduct and professionalism are questionable.
 What’s more, these insurers welcome your input.
 If you have a good experience with an agent, call it to the provider’s attention.
 Likewise, if you encounter an agent whose behavior is undesirable or unethical, be sure to alert the insurer to your concerns.

-Brokers participating in the Aflac WorkForces Report survey based their responses on experiences with a variety of insurers.
+Brokers participating in the 2015 Aflac WorkForces Report survey based their responses on experiences with a variety of insurers.
 Many indicated increased voluntary benefits sales is one way they’ll fill income gaps left by health care reform.
-Nearly half (46 percent) expect their voluntary sales to increase substantially in the coming year.
-To make that expectation a reality, brokers should reach out to agents and voluntary benefits providers.
+Nearly 46 percent expect their voluntary sales to increase in the coming year.
+2 To make that expectation a reality, brokers should reach out to agents and voluntary benefits providers.
 By doing so, they’ll gain access to a new set of products that meets the changing needs of their accounts.